FlexiBO: A Decoupled Cost-Aware Multi-Objective Optimization Approach for Deep Neural Networks: Background and Definitions

-It is generally not possible to find a solution that maximizes each objective equally, but instead, there is a trade-off between them.
-Pareto-optimal points represent the best compromises across all objectives; in particular, a Pareto-optimal solution is a point $\vec{x} \in E$ for which it is not possible to find another point $\vec{x}^* \in E$, such that $f_i(\vec{x}^*) >f_i(\vec{x})$ for all $i \in n$.
+\paragraph{Pareto-Optimality.} It is generally not possible to find a design that optimizes each objective equally, but instead, there is a trade-off between them.
+Pareto optimal designs represent the best compromises across all objectives.
+In the context of maximization, a design $\bm{x}$ is said to \emph{dominate} another design $\bm{x}^\prime$, formally, $\bm{x} \succeq \bm{x}^\prime$ if $f_i(\bm{x}) \geq f_i(\bm{x}^\prime)$ for $1 \leq i \leq n$.
+A design $\bm{x} \in \mathfrak{X}$ is called \emph{Pareto-optimal} if it is not dominated by any other designs $\bm{x}^\prime \in \mathfrak{X}$, where $\bm{x} \neq \bm{x}^\prime$.
+The set of designs $\mathfrak{X}^*$ is called the optimal Pareto set and a \emph{hyperplane}\footnote{A subspace of the design space whose dimension is one less than the design space.} passing through the corresponding set of function values $\mathfrak{F}^*$ is called the \emph{Pareto front}.